dmerand/donald.merand.org/_posts/2011-08-28-free-is-not-free.md

 Let it sink in for a moment:

-	You're not a customer, you're a product.
+> I am not a customer, I am a product.
+{: .ma3 .i }

 Which gets me back to my original point: why are you just giving your information away?
 You should guard it ferociously.
 You're not getting something